Horse Problems Database - Front End - Lameness

 Hind leg: sacrum (top of the butt), sacroiliac, hip, stifle, hock, splint bones, fetlock, sesamoid bones, pastern, and coffin bone.

 At this time, no videos are available on the site for these Body Checkups.
-However, you can discover all about them in Where Does My Horse Hurt?
+You can see the knee and shoulder Checkups in this video You can discover all about them in Where Does My Horse Hurt?

 With horse lameness in the front end, people often wonder if there is a problem in the shoulder.
 That's because the shoulder always compensates for problems in the leg.
 And that makes the shoulder move "funny."
 The shoulder itself is rarely the culprit of front end lameness (less than 5% of the time).